How many children do you serve?

 Where does your funding come from?

-Less than 40% comes from government sources - city, state and federal.
+Approximately 42% comes from government sources - city, state and federal.
 Grants from foundations and corporate and individual donations make up the rest.
 Without private support, Operation Breakthrough would be unable to offer its many social service programs, such as play therapy, dental and medical care and parenting education.

 Is Operation Breakthrough affiliated with or supported financially by the Catholic church?